vanessamclendon1/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website are a quick way to get content out for a business to devices but it is not able to accommodate all devices because it was only given specific designs at certain break points.

+Responsive websites take more time and effort to create and they are the standard long term projects should be.
+Website can accommodate thousands of devices.

 2. Describe what it means to be mobile first vs desktop first.

+To be Mobile first means that we use min-width in the media queries and we are design from mobile first and scaling up to desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Font-size: 62.5% gives us a base a 10px but would allow us to use 1.6rem now to mean 16px in the code.
+Works for user default browser font-size.

 4. How would you describe preprocessing to someone new to CSS?

+I would say preprocessing is a robust syntax for css written in a different language and then compiled into css

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite preprocessing concept is escaping I like that I can set a media query and not and just use an @symbol and a word instead of tying it out every time.
+What gives me problems is remembering to nest so deep.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.